 - Allow program managers and project managers to align their tasks with strategic goals

-- Provide for flexibility and scalability
+- Provide flexibility and scalability

 There are plenty of tools on the market, but if you want a platform designed to bridge the gap between programs and projects, Adobe Workfront can help you meet your goals.

-Take a Workfront product tour now or watch the overview video to learn more.
+Take a Workfront product tour now, or watch the overview video to learn more.